A Short and Unified Convergence Analysis of the SAG, SAGA, and IAG Algorithms: Analysis and Results

 Lemma~\ref{lem:approx_descent} shows that the one-step descent is perturbed by the gradient error term $\norm{e_k}^2$.
-The following lemma is then motivated by this issue, and provides an upper bound on $\norm{e_k}^2$ that depends on \textit{a window of past gradients}.
+The following lemma is then motivated by this issue, which provides an upper bound on $\norm{e_k}^2$ that depends on \textit{a window of past gradients}. \begin{lemma}[Gradient Error] On event $\cG$, the gradient error $e_k$ satisfies the following for both SAG and SAGA: